cy-png/MillionSongProject/README.md

 # MillionSongProject
 This is millionsong project of genere classification from Chuyue Wu (u1590131).

 In this project, I collarabeted with Shishi Jiang.
 Our codes are separate.
 Here I only uploaded my coding part.
+It includes:

-Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)

-Data preprocessing (encoding, scaling, feature formatting)
+### Data preprocessing (encoding, scaling, feature formatting)

-Model training & evaluation
+### Model training & evaluation

 1. Random Forest